rzvdev1/reading-notes/README.md

 > “Pain unlocks a secret doorway in the mind, one that leads to both peak performance, and beautiful silence.” - David Goggins

 ### On my freetime this is what I like to do
-1.I like to learn Cyber Securoty and Hacking on [tryhackme](https://tryhackme.com/)
+1. I like to learn Cyber Securoty and Hacking on [tryhackme](https://tryhackme.com/)

 2. Watch anime